Vansh150705/ThreatBrain/README.md

 ## 🔐 Security Architecture

-Security isn't a feature added later — it's the design center.
+Security isn't a feature added later, it's the design center.

 - **Multi-tenant isolation** :- Every table has an `organization_id`.
 Postgres RLS policies bind every query to the JWT's `organization_id` claim, so even if backend code has a bug, cross-tenant data can't leak.
 - **Prompt injection defense** :- Three layers: Pydantic schema validation on input, LLM JSON mode with strict output schemas, and minimal database permissions per agent.
 The model has no free-form text channel to misbehave through.